aalmuut/PersonalProjects/README.md

-# PersonalProjects
+# Personal Projects of Aliya Mutiyara

-This is  a personal repo of Aliya Mutiyara
+This is  a repo for my personal projects.